-In 2018 the Friday after Thanksgiving saw $6.22 billion in online sales, which was a 23.6% increase in comparison with the year before that.
+In 2020 the Friday after Thanksgiving pulled in a record $9 billion in online sales, which was a 22% increase in comparison with the year before that.

-Here’s are some clever tips and tricks to help you create an effective game plan and generate significant revenue during BFCM.
+Here are some clever tips and tricks to help you create an effective game plan and generate significant revenue during BFCM (Black Friday Cyber Monday.)

 Try Flash Sales

-It’s a good idea to introduce an element of surprise thus creating a sense of urgency.
+It’s a good idea to introduce an element of surprise and create a sense of urgency.

-These hourly deals will prompt your customers to come back and check your hourly deals.
+These hourly deals will prompt your customers to come back and check your deals.

-Although you should keep the exact deal under wraps until the promotion starts, you should build excitement around it with the help of countdown timers, email marketing, and social media posts.
+Although you should keep the exact deal under wraps until the promotion starts, the trick is to build excitement around it with the help of countdown timers, email marketing, and social media posts.

-With Autoklose, you can create and schedule your entire campaign and be sure that every email will be sent at the appropriate time.
+With Autoklose, you can create and schedule your entire campaign and be sure that every email will be delivered at the right time.

 Start Early, End Late